How To Detect Outliers In Data Wrangling: Examples and Use Cases

 We can then extract the day, month and year information and store it in separate columns in the dataset for further analysis.

 Also, we can find the difference between two dates in terms of number of days.
-This operation is very useful and can be used for multiple purposes.
+This operation is very useful and can be useful for multiple purposes.
 Ex : Calculating and storing Customer Recency Information for e-commerce websites.

 Build sentiment analysis models with Oyster